talpor/talpor-dev-handbook/docs/development/methodology/trello.md

 ###Lists and meaning of lists

 #### 1. **Backlog:**
 Every task that defines the project should be here.
 If a task is not in the backlog (or any other list) it doesn't exist.
 Any idea, any "nice to have" feature, everything that should be included in the product at any point in the development should be there so everybody can track what the things that are left to complete the project are.
-The bugs that are found in the project should also be created in this list and must be marked with a **BUG** label.
+The bugs that are found in the project should also be created in this list and must be marked with a **BUG** label, also we suggest to use the label red to identify this cards.

 #### 2. **ToDo:**
 In this list should be the tasks that are going to be done in the current iteration.
 Those tasks should have been estimated in order to be sure that the iteration can be completed on time.